terrorizer1980/senzing-environment/docs/reference.md

 1. **Synopsis:**

-   Pulls the latest version of all docker images from the docker repository to the local workstation.
+   Pulls docker images from the docker repository to the local workstation.

 1. **Invocation:**